Demare posts 1st home team win; Thomas keeps Tour lead

 Only two challenging stages remain – a lengthy leg through the Pyrenees on Friday including three major climbs, then a technical individual time trial on Saturday – before the mostly ceremonial finish on the Champs-Elysees in Paris on Sunday.

-It was Demare’s second career victory in the Tour, having won Stage 4 last year.
-The previous French sprinter to win two Tour sprints was Jean-Patrick Nazon in 2003 and 2004.
+One fan who reached over the barriers nearly took Thomas down on Wednesday

-It was also the first time French riders finished 1-2 in a Tour sprint since 1978, when Jacques Esclassan finished ahead of Yvon Bertin�in Saint-Amand-les-Eaux.
+”I thought it was maybe an accident, just maybe an overly exuberant fan,” Thomas said. ”But when I got back to the hotel and was showed the pictures it was obviously something else.
+It’s not nice.
+It’s not what you want.”

-On a warm day in southern France, the stage took riders through the vineyards of Madiran to the city of Pau, the birthplace of 16th-century King Henri IV.
+On a warm day in southern France, Stage 18 took riders through the vineyards of Madiran to the city of Pau, the birthplace of 16th-century King Henri IV.
 It was the 70th time that the Tour passed through Pau, which first hosted the race in 1930.

 Five riders – Guillaume Van Keirsbulck (Wanty-Groupe Gobert), Mathew Hayman (Mitchelton-Scott), Luke Durbridge (Mitchelton-Scott), Niki Terpstra (Quick-Step Floors) and Thomas Boudat (Direct Energie) – were involved in an early breakaway.
 The sprinters’ teams never let them get much more than two minutes ahead, and they were caught with 16.5 kilometers to go.